OWASP/CheatSheetSeries/cheatsheets/HTML5_Security_Cheat_Sheet.md

 ## Geolocation

-- The Geolocation RFC recommends that the user agent ask the user's permission before calculating location.
+- The [Geolocation API](https://www.w3.org/TR/2021/WD-geolocation-20211124/#security) requires that user agents ask for the user's permission before calculating location.
 Whether or how this decision is remembered varies from browser to browser.
 Some user agents require the user to visit the page again in order to turn off the ability to get the user's location without asking, so for privacy reasons, it's recommended to require user input before calling `getCurrentPosition` or `watchPosition`.

 ## Web Workers